Understanding Recognised Pomeranian Colours in Australia

 When born, white Pomeranians exhibit an ice-white coat with pink points.
 As they grow and develop, these points should naturally darken to black by six weeks while the coat remains pristine ice white.

-This transformation is a distinguishing characteristic of true white Pomeranians, ensuring their coat maintains its pure white shade.
+This transformation is a distinguishing characteristic of true white Pomeranians, ensuring their coats maintain their pure white shade.

 It is important to note that young Pomeranian puppies with cream or light orange coats are often incorrectly described as white.